The Trans-Tasman Mutual Recognition Agreement (TTMRA)

 On 1 July 2022, New Zealand and the European Union announced that they concluded negotiations on a free trade agreement.
-The NZ-EU FTA is a free trade agreement that removes duties for the majority of goods exported and imported between New Zealand and the European Union (EU).
+This agreement removes duties for the majority of goods exported and imported between New Zealand and the European Union (EU).
 It creates new opportunities, cuts costs through more favourable access to the EU market and increases two-way goods and services trade.

-While the FTA has resulted in changes to product tariffs, there are no changes to the obligations importers of regulated products into New Zealand must meet under the Energy Efficiency (Energy Using Products) Regulations 2002.
+While the FTAs have resulted in changes to product tariffs, there are no changes to the obligations importers of regulated products into New Zealand must meet under the Energy Efficiency (Energy Using Products) Regulations 2002.
 The Regulations cover appliances and other products for home, commercial, and industrial use and include assemblies that incorporate a regulated product.